Bachelor of Education (Secondary)

-The course includes 85 days of planned teaching practice in secondary schools plus other opportunities for you to apply theoretical knowledge in practical ways.
-You will also develop the skills to teach effectively in various contemporary educational settings.
+The course includes 125 days of planned teaching practice in secondary schools plus other opportunities for you to apply theoretical knowledge in practical ways.
+You will also develop the skills required to teach effectively in a wide range of contemporary educational settings.

 To graduate with a Bachelor of Education (Secondary) you are required to complete 30 units, including core educational studies and 12 units in two chosen discipline teaching areas (six units per discipline teaching area).

 - biology (including year 7 – 10 science)

 - chemistry (including year 7 – 10 science)

 - English geography health and physical education (including year 7 – 10 HPE and year 11 – 12 physical education)

 - psychology (including year 7 – 10 science)

 For information on the units, you could study as part of this course, visit the Handbook and select the "Course Structure" tab.